 The Virtue Kedryn is honored in the month of Ocei with acts of kindness.
 Violence is strictly forbidden, and entire war hosts filled with the devout will plan around this observance so as not to anger Kedryn.
 No weapons of any kind are held, if possible.
 Mercy and compassion are wielded instead.
 Food and shelter is provided for the poor, succor is given to enemies, and friendships new and old flourish in this month more than any other (although a Virtorian would counsel that the Virtues should be followed and adhered to at all times, not just during the festival).

 During Terrarn, the virtue of justice is demonstrated to Iustus most keenly.
 Virtori followers flock en masse to their ministers to confess.
-So, too, will they make a point of apologizing to those they may have hurt or put too heavy a burden on.
+So, too, will they make a point of apologising to those they may have hurt or put too heavy a burden on.
 Scribes are often kept quite busy during this time with the flurry of hand-written cards and notes needed to commemorate this mass atonement.
 Lastly, it is considered one's holy duty to pay back any debt one might have accrued previously.
-Ending the month with a clean slate across all facets of life is how Iustus is honored best.
+Ending the month with a clean slate across all facets of life is how Iustus is honoured best.

 In the second to last month, Monarn, an interesting change of pace.
-This is a month of temperence to give worship to Modestos.
+This is a month of temperance to give worship to Modestos.
 No drink is imbibed during this month by even the least devout followers.
 Self-restraint is key so Virtorians will often take a vow of silence during this month as well.
 At the very least, it is expected that one will mind one's own business to demonstrate their worthiness to Modestos and receive her blessing.

 Lastly, during the month of Lunai, Virtorians pay homage to Harbos with acts of charity.
 The month is a joyous one and culminates in gift giving among friends and family, as well as giving forgiveness throughout the community.
-This includes forgiveness of prior tresspasses and debts between members of the settlement.
+This includes forgiveness of prior trespasses and debts between members of the settlement.
 This forgiveness sometimes extends to taxes, tithes, or minor criminal transgressions in small towns, but larger cities can't afford to halt the great machine and the church tends to look the other way.

-Accompanying everything is colorful decoration and revelry.
+Accompanying everything is colourful decoration and revelry.
 In all months, except Monarn, these celebrations are raucous and lively at all hours.
 The idea being that the louder they celebrate and demonstrate, the more the Virtues will be able to hear them.
 During Monarn, the party doesn't stop but it is held in silence and with restraint.
 Underground Hrothi settlements will petition to be loaned an illuminated manuscript from the archives so they can lecture on one of the parables or accounts of virtue from the earliest times.
 Predominantly Neran settlements like to hold games and competitions in line with the monthly observances that often end in moral lessons.